/ tool-comparisons / Convex vs Drizzle for Solo Developers

 You define your schema in TypeScript, and Drizzle generates the corresponding SQL types and query builders.
 The queries it produces are predictable, and you can always see the raw SQL being executed.
 It also includes Drizzle Kit for migrations and Drizzle Studio for browsing your data.

-Drizzle is free and open source.
+Drizzle is free and open source under the Apache 2.0 license.
+There is no paid tier and no hosted product to sign up for.
 You only pay for whatever database you connect it to.

 Comparison Table